Sahid-m/SaimonSaysProject/README.md

 Step to get this working on your swiftbot:

-Download the A-22-SimonSays file on your laptop
+Download Main.java file on your system ( git clone or direct download )

 Start your swiftbot (just connect the battery to it and red light should start)